 What are Ground Cover Roses?

-Ground cover rose bushes are low growing with a strong spreading habit and are considered as landscape roses by some folks.
+Ground cover rose bushes are low-growing with a strong spreading habit and are considered landscape roses by some folks.
 Their canes run out along the surface of the ground, creating a carpet of beautiful blooms.
 They flower very well indeed!

 My first experience with ground cover roses came in the 2015 growing season and I have to tell you that I am now a big fan of them.
-The long spreading canes are continuously blooming and so pretty.
+The long-spreading canes are continuously blooming and are so pretty.
 When the sun kisses those masses of bloom smiles, it is a scene surely fitting of heavenly gardens!

 These roses, however, do not seem to create such a thick mat of canes and foliage so as to create problems.
 I have seen some folks use them along the top portion of retaining walls where their spreading canes create a genuinely gorgeous cascade of color draping the otherwise bland walls.
 Planting the ground cover roses in hanging pots also makes for a great display.